Pro Tips to Fix iPad Pro Touch Screen Not Working/Unresponsive Issue

 If your iPad Pro touch becomes unresponsive inside an app, chances are pretty high that the app might be at fault.
 And in this case, you should update the app to fix the issue.
 To do it, open the App Store on your iPad > Profile.
 Now, find the problematic app and update it as usual.

-If the software update doesn’t sort out the sluggish Retina display of your iPad or if there is no update available for the particular app, try to delete the app and reinstall it.
-This way, you will be able to get rid of all the clutter related to the app and install the latest version of the app.
+If the software update doesn’t sort out the sluggish Retina display of your iPad or if there is no update available for the specific app, try to delete the app and reinstall it.
+This way, you will be able to get rid of all the clutter related to the app and install the latest version of the same.

 Update the Software